 - Public Comment and Participation.
 The Clinic assists clients in preparing written comments on pending permit applications and renewals, as well as presenting comments and testimony at public hearings.

 - Strategy Analysis and Development.
 The Clinic assists clients in analyzing the legal issues that may arise from a particular situation and developing strategies for responding through litigation, negotiation, and/or political persuasion.
-The Widener Environmental Help Line can provide advice and preparation for self-representation for Pennsylvania citizens confronting environmental problems, as well as representation by the Clinic.

 - Educational Program Development and Outreach.
 The Clinic assists clients in developing educational programs.
 For example, in 2014, the Clinic conducted public workshops in connection with its Sea Level Rise Adapation project in Delaware.
 In 2008, the Clinic developed and presented a program on regulation of stormwater discharges from construction sites.
 In addition, the Clinic generates Citizen’s Guides to legal issues as part of its Help Line mission.